apache/druid/docs/tutorials/tutorial-transform.md

 | `2018-01-01T06:01:35.000Z` | `super-snake` | `3` | `300` | `900` |
 | `2018-01-01T07:01:35.000Z` | `super-octopus` | `1` |  `100` | `300` |

-Note that the filter applies after the transformations.
-The only row that isn't ingested from the input data is the "lion" row because it doesn't meet any of the three filter condition listed.
+Note that the "lion" row has been discarded, the animal column has been transformed, and both the original and transformed number columns have been ingested.

 ## Learn more